-While touring along the Blue Ridge Parkway, stay is Asheville, NC – a great place to base out of to spend several days to a week, exploring, dining, shopping, hiking, cycling and more.
-Asheville and Oakland Cottage B&B and Rentals are located in Western North Carolina in the heart of the Blue Ridge Mountains, Smoky Mountains and Appalachian Mountains (all names for the same Southern U.S. mountain range).
-The Blue Ridge Parkway National Park passes right through the heart of Asheville allowing for easy access from Oakland Cottage B&B, and all of our rental cabins with several access ramps between mileposts 375 and 395.
-Oakland Cottage is a short one and a half miles from the entrance to the Biltmore Estate, just two miles from Pack Square monument, Asheville’s historic downtown center, and a half mile to the River Arts District of Asheville and the Asheville Beer Dirtrict in the newly developing “South Slope”.
+While touring along the Blue Ridge Parkway, stay in Asheville, NC – a great place to base out of to spend, exploring, dining, shopping, hiking, cycling and more.
+Asheville and Oakland Cottage B&B and Cabin Rentals are located in Western North Carolina in the heart of the Blue Ridge Mountains, Smoky Mountains and Appalachian Mountains (all names for the same Southern U.S. mountain range).
+The Blue Ridge Parkway National Park passes right through the heart of Asheville allowing for easy access from Oakland Cottage B&B, and all of our rental cabins between mileposts 375 and 395.
+Oakland Cottage is a short mile from the entrance to the Biltmore Estate, just one and a half miles to Asheville’s historic downtown center, and a half mile to the River Arts District of Asheville and the Asheville Beer District in the newly developing “South Slope”.
 Our location can’t be beat!

 With so so many things to do in Asheville NC,